PennLINC/FlywheelTools/Paper.md

 # Introduction

-> Paragraph 1.
-The challenge of reproducible neuroscience.
-What is the state of the field / why is this needed?
-End paragraph by pointing out two major advances in reproducibility: imaging databases and bids

-As the field of neuroimaging continues to grow, datasets being collected have seen similar growth in volume, variety, and velocity.
+As the field of neuroimaging continues to grow, datasets being collected have seen similar growth in volume and variety.
 This expansion provides researchers with novel opportunities to answer questions using much larger sample sizes, but also presents challenges to reproducibility.
-Researchers carrying out different tasks on different operating systems, while attempting to reproduce an analysis, can often end up with disparate and irreplicable results **[CITE examples?]()**.
+Researchers carrying out different tasks on different operating systems, while attempting to reproduce an analysis, can often end up with disparate and irreplicable results [@10.3389/fninf.2018.00028].
-Two major advances in the field help to stave off this reproducibility challenge: imaging databases, and Brain Imaging Data Structure (BIDS).
+Two major advances in the field offer ways of improving reproducibility: imaging databases, and Brain Imaging Data Structure (BIDS).

-> Paragraph 2.
-Imaging databases.
-How do they help reproducibility?
-What platforms are out there?
-How does flywheel fit and why is it good?

 Imaging databases have have become powerful software tools for storing, accessing, and analyzing imaging data in a reproducible manner.
 They reduce considerable computational and storage overhead by ensuring data is stored and structured efficiently.
-Without the technical experience and expertise, finding appropriate resources for storage space and computation time can be a challenging and laborious task.
-Fortunately, many imaging databases come equipped with such decisions already made for the user, and with a plethora of customizable tools.
-Importantly, these softwares provide opportunities for strict data provenance, where all changes made to a dataset can be tracked, recorded, and reproduced at any time.
-These imaging databases can be open- source, or commercial; notable examples include **[CITE examples]()**.
-Flywheel, the focus of this paper, is a recent addition to the list of commercially available databases.
-Their model strongly emphasizes the use of flexible data storage, prepackaged data analysis pipelines, and transparent data provenance.
+Without the technical experience and expertise, finding appropriate resources for storage space and computational efficiency can be a challenging and laborious task.
+Importantly, many imaging databases provide at least two critical features for improving reproducibility.
+The first is data provenance, allowing all changes made to a dataset to be tracked and recorded at all times.
+The second is metadata provenance, allowing fine grain tracking of who applied changes, what software was used, and when.
+Notable examples of these databases include COINS [@landis2016coins], XNAT [@herrick2016xnat], LORIS [@10.3389/fninf.2011.00037], and others ([@book2016neuroimaging], [@rogovin2020ndi], [@vaccarino2018brain], [@poldrack2017openfmri]).
+Flywheel, the focus of this paper, is a recent addition to this list.
+In addition to the fundamental features above, Flywheel's model also strongly emphasizes the use of flexible data storage, prepackaged data analysis pipelines, and highly accessible provenance for both data and metadata.

-> Paragraph 3.
-BIDS – a major response to the reproducibility challenge.
-Would define what BIDS seeks to achieve, how it was developed, and what does it get users (inc BIDS APPS).

-In addition to the rise of database options, the neuroimaging community has also developed data storage standards — most notably the Brain Imaging Data Structure (BIDS) — to improve scientific reproducibility.
-BIDS is an open source standard for neuroimaging data storage that specifies how files should be named and how directories should be organized **[CITE nature paper]()**.
-The benefits of adopting BIDS
+In addition to the rise of database options, the neuroimaging community has also developed data standards — most notably the Brain Imaging Data Structure (BIDS) — to improve scientific reproducibility.
+BIDS is an open source standard for neuroimaging data storage that specifies how files should be named and how directories should be organized.
+In addition, BIDS' directory structure allows users to read and interpret both data and metadata clearly and easily [@gorgolewski2016brain].
+The benefits of adopting BIDS include minimizing curation efforts, as datasets can be easily understood, operated on, and shared within and between sites; reduced usage error, as important metadata are explicitly declared in each file's name and path; and access to software tools and analysis pipelines, called BIDS apps, that can automatically configure themselves to the data as necessary, since the metadata is machine-readable.
-include:

-- Minimized curation efforts, as datasets can be easily understood, operated on, and shared within and between sites;
-- Reduced usage error, as important metadata are explicitly declared in each file's name and path;
-- Access to software tools and pipelines (BIDS apps) that can automatically configure themselves as necessary, as metadata is machine-readable.

-BIDS was initially developed at Stanford in 2015, and through open-source community participation has grown into a globally recognised neuroimaging standard **[CITE ?]()**, publishing an official *BIDS specification* defining the currently practices and schemas.
-The spec publication is governed by both community input, and a democratically elected steering committee from members of the community.
+BIDS was initially developed at Stanford in 2015, and through open-source community participation, it has grown into a globally recognised neuroimaging standard.
+The BIDS Steering Group publishes an official *BIDS Specification* for the community, which defines the current accepted practices and schemas.
+Development of this BIDS Specification is governed by both the democratically elected Steering Group, as well as input from the neuroimaging community.
-A wide array of BIDS apps are available in the BIDS ecosystem – notably, the BIDS validator is a common tool for validating datasets after they have been curated into BIDS **[CITE ?]()**.
-Importantly, the BIDS specification is updated to match the latest imaging techniques and sequences through community participation and open governance, which allows BIDS apps to be continually developed for cutting-edge science.
-Hence, imaging databases like Flywheel have adopted BIDS standards and BIDS apps as core functionalities that are reliable, flexible to change, and serve to increase reproducibility.
+This open governance strategy allows the BIDS specification to be quickly updated to meet the needs of the latest imaging techniques and sequences, and adopted instantly within the community.
+Imaging databases like Flywheel are able to adopt BIDS standards and BIDS apps as core functionalities that are reliable, flexible to change, and serve to increase reproducibility.
+A wide array of BIDS apps are available in the BIDS ecosystem – notably, the BIDS validator is a common tool for validating datasets after they have been curated into BIDS [@chris_gorgolewski_2020_3688707].

-> Paragraph 4.
-Heudiconv.
-How do users usually get their data into BIDS?
-What is a typical heudiconv workflow?
-End by noting that this workflow is NOT present in flywheel at present, and that reproducible curation of data is absolutely essential for true reproducible science .
-This sets up the gap in the field / unmet need for your product.

 To further reduce error and increase reproducibility, researchers can choose to curate their datasets into BIDS programmatically with version-controlled software.
-The most common BIDS curation tool is `HeuDiConv` **[CITE heudiconv website?]()**, (shorthand for *Heuristic DICOM Converter*). `HeuDiConv` curates data using simple heuristics that map DICOM files to BIDS paths and file names.
+The most common BIDS curation tool is `HeuDiConv` **[CITE heudiconv website? they don't have a DOI]()**, (shorthand for *Heuristic DICOM Converter*). `HeuDiConv` curates data using simple heuristics that map DICOM files to BIDS paths and file names.
 These heuristics are defined in machine-readable Python scripts, allowing them to be version controlled for reproducibility.
-For the typical user, BIDS curation with `HeuDiConv` follows a simple, yet highly flexible workflow using `HeuDiConv` commands and the BIDS validator tool **[CITE bids validator?]()**:

-1. Scrape DICOM metadata from the dataset
-2. Examine metadata to find scan parameters that discriminate files
+For the typical user, BIDS curation with `HeuDiConv` follows a simple, yet highly flexible workflow using `HeuDiConv` commands and the BIDS validator tool.
+For the typical user, the first step is to scrape DICOM metadata from the dataset.
+Having done this, the user must examine the metadata to find scan parameters that discriminate between groups of files.
+These discriminating parameters can be used to map DICOMs to the desired filename and path the user expects the scan should be assigned to in BIDS.
+This mapping procedure is designed programmatically in a *heuristic script* using Python.
-3. Create a heuristic script mapping DICOM metadata to BIDS-valid NIfTI file names, by applying boolean logic to scan parameters
-4. Convert DICOMs to NIfTI files and apply mapping with the the HeuDiConv curator
+Discriminations are specified using boolean logic.
+After creating the heuristic, the user then uses `HeuDiConv` functions to convert DICOMs to NIfTI files and apply the mapping.
-5. Use the BIDS validator to assess results, adjust heuristic, and repeat curation as necessary

-> Paragraph 5: Goals of paper.
-Say explicitly what you are trying to do with this tool.
-Orient reader to outline of paper.
-Close with a strong statement on the functionality of the tool.
+After this process, the user can make use of the BIDS validator separately, to ensure the data is in correct BIDS format.

-`HeuDiConv` establishes a robust and reproducible workflow for BIDS curation that has been widely adopted throughout the neuroimaging community **[CITE ?]()**.
+`HeuDiConv` establishes a robust and reproducible workflow for BIDS curation that has been widely adopted throughout the neuroimaging community.
 However, although BIDS is supported on Flywheel, the platform's functionality only offers automated BIDS curation of incoming datasets, without the option to effectively and flexibly curate data using a `HeuDiConv`-like workflow.
-This can lead to invalid BIDS curation on Flywheel in a handful of crucial scenarios:

-- Importing legacy datasets to Flywheel that may not have originally been well suited for BIDS;
-- Importing novel imaging modalities or scanning sequences not yet defined in the BIDS specification;
-- Importing datasets with significant errors that can't be handles by the automated system.
+While Flywheel comes equipped with minimal utility for automated curation into BIDS, its limitations have led to BIDS curation delays in critical scenarios, such as when importing legacy data that adhered to previous standards, importing novel modalities that are yet to be defined in the BIDS specification, or importing datasets with significant errors that cannot be handled by the automated system.

-In order to meet the need for a more reproducible and reliable BIDS curation workflow on Flywheel, this paper presents the `FlywheelTools` package: a software toolkit designed to implement a more flexible BIDS curation workflow on the Flywheel platform, and expand on current Flywheel functionality for addressing BIDS curation.
+In order to meet the need for a more reproducible and reliable BIDS curation workflow on Flywheel, this paper introduces the `FlywheelTools` array of
+packages: a software toolkit designed to implement a more flexible BIDS curation workflow on the Flywheel platform, and expand on current Flywheel functionality for addressing BIDS curation.
 In this paper, we describe the Flywheel platform, BIDS, and the software design approach in further detail in the Methods section.
 In the Results section, we demonstrate a reproducible BIDS curation workflow on Flywheel.
 We believe `FlywheelTools` brings an array of powerful functionality